On the exit time from a cone for random walks with drift: Introduction and main results

 \subsection{Plan of the paper}

-The rest of our article has a simple organization: In Section~\ref{sec:proof_main_theorem} we prove Theorem~\ref{maintheorem}.
+The rest of our article is organized as follows: In Section~\ref{sec:proof_main_theorem} we prove Theorem~\ref{maintheorem}.
 In Section \ref{sec:enumeration} we present an important consequence of Theorem \ref{maintheorem} in the counting of walks in orthants (a topical domain in enumerative combinatorics), see Corollaries \ref{cor:enumeration} and \ref{cor:enumeration2}.
 In Section \ref{sec:walks_support_half-space} we consider the walks of Figure \ref{fig:degenerated_walks}, for which we prove that contrary to the walks satisfying hypothesis \ref{H2}, the exponential decay depends on the starting point $x$.
 Finally, in Section \ref{sec:appendix} we prove the non-exponential decay of the non-exit probability for random walks with drift in the cone (a refinement of a theorem of \cite{Gar07}), which is needed for proving our main result.